fommil/fpmortals/manuscript/under-review.md

 Left(sorry, no c)
 ~~~~~~~~

-And lastly, let's see what happens with `Future` that fails:
+And lastly, let's see what happens with a `Future` that fails:

 {lang="text"}
 ~~~~~~~~